Josakko/ImgMetadataManipulator/README.md

 # ImgMetadataManipulator

-Image metadata manipulator tool made in python
+Image metadata manipulator tool made in python that extracts or removes metadata from image

 # Usage